-Nematodes - nasty and nice
+Nematodes can be both nasty and nice

 It was a dawn operation.
 Everyone slept as I removed my spent tomato plants.
 I didn’t shake soil from their roots as normal.
 Instead I carefully gathered the lot, sealed them in a plastic bag, and quietly slipped it into the garbage bin.
 For a fortnight my tomato leaves had been thinning and yellowing.
 On sunny days they wilted despite the soil being moist.
 When I lifted them, their roots had rubbery, tumour-like growths.
 My tomatoes had root knot nematode.
 The plants cropped well, because I routinely foliar feed with seaweed, so nutrients entered mainly through their foliage and stems, not their roots.